AdrianSLopez/ObjectDetectionStopSign/README.md

 # ObjectDetectionStopSign
-A project using OpenCV for detecting Stop Signs on videos
+A project using OpenCV for detecting Stop Signs on videos.

 Result: